trilitech/tezos-developer-docs/docs/developing/information/indexers.md

 Indexers are an important component of [Block explorers](./block-explorers).

 You can use indexers to provide the data that you need for your dApps.
+For example, assume that you want information about an operation and all you have is its hash.
+The [RPC protocol](../../architecture/rpc) can't provide this information directly, so you would have to search each block until you found the block with this operation, which is very inefficient.
+Instead, you can use an indexer that records information about each operation.
+Similarly, indexers can provide a list of operations sent by a certain account.

 ## Hosted indexers